Pacing resources

 What is pacing?

-Pacing is a self-management strategy that people with Myalgic Encephalomyelitis (ME) can use to prevent or lessen the symptoms of post-exertional malaise (PEM).
+Pacing is a self-management strategy that people with Myalgic Encephalomyelitis (ME) use to prevent or lessen the symptoms of post-exertional malaise (PEM).
 Pacing involves reviewing each type of exertion throughout a day (or set of days), including physical, cognitive, social and emotional aspects, to determine how much activity can be done without increasing symptoms.
+Pacing needs may fluctuate day to day; it is important for ME patients to understand their limitations.

 Pacing is not the same as graded exercise therapy (GET).
 GET is not recommended for ME patients.
 GET is a treatment approach where physical activity is gradually increased over time, regardless of how the patient is feeling and ignoring any increased symptoms or new symptoms.